Europe's leaders take another swing at debt crisis

 Over the past 18 months, euro zone leaders have repeatedly met to try to find solutions to the debt problem, which has its roots in excessive, cheap borrowing over nearly a decade, but have almost always come up short, disappointing financial markets and exacerbating the situation.

-The main weapon the euro zone has to fight the crisis is the European Financial Stability Facility, a 440 billion euro fund that was set up in May last year and has so far been used to help bail out Portugal and Ireland.
+The main weapon the euro zone has to fight the crisis is the European Financial Stability Facility, a 440 billion euro (383.8 billion pound) fund that was set up in May last year and has so far been used to help bail out Portugal and Ireland.

 Financial markets are not convinced that the EFSF, though sizeable, is big enough to handle problems in Italy and Spain, the euro zone's third and fourth largest economies.